alt3/cakebox/docs/sources/additional/tutorial-first-site.md

 ## Closing Note

-You can provision as many applications as you like.
+Remember that you can provision as many applications as you like.
 They will all run parallel inside your box so feel free to create another website to get comfortable with the process.

 Run ``cakebox application add --help`` to display a list of supported options